A Simple Way to Get Big and Strong Is:

 Powerbuilding combines powerlifting with hypertrophy training.

-This training approach is designed specifically to increase muscle strength and size at the same time.
+The purpose of this training approach is to increase muscle strength and size at the same time.

 A lot of exercisers want to do more than lose weight.